dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/mux.md

 # Mux

 :::info
 Need help deploying these sources, or figuring out how to run them in your data stack?

-[Join our slack community](https://dlthub-community.slack.com/join/shared_invite/zt-1slox199h-HAE7EQoXmstkP_bTqal65g) or [book a call](https://calendar.app.google/kiLhuMsWKpZUpfho6) with our support engineer Adrian.
+[Join our Slack community](https://dlthub-community.slack.com/join/shared_invite/zt-1slox199h-HAE7EQoXmstkP_bTqal65g) or [book a call](https://calendar.app.google/kiLhuMsWKpZUpfho6) with our support engineer Adrian.
 :::